-- 65. As we reflect on our pastoral reality and discern the "signs of the times" the task ahead of us seems enormous, as we face challenging issues and difficult questions.
-But these also present enormous opportunities, as we are invited to renew our commitment to spreading the joy of the Gospel.
-As Pope Francis reminds us in Evangelii Gaudium: "Whenever we make the effort to return to the source and to recover the original freshness of the Gospel, new avenues arise, new paths of creativity open up, with different forms of expression, more eloquent signs and words with new meaning for today's world.
+- 65. As we reflect on our pastoral reality and discern the "signs of the times", the task ahead of us seems enormous, as we face challenging issues and difficult questions.
+But these also present enormous opportunities, as we are invited to renew our commitment to spreading the joy of the to the source and to recover the original freshness of the Gospel, new avenues arise, new paths of creativity open up, with different forms of expression, more eloquent signs and words with new meaning for today's world.
 Every form of authentic evangelization is always new".
 Some of these challenges and opportunities are treated in greater detail in the following sections of this document.
 While being conscious of the work to be done, we also have much to be thankful for.
-There are many signs of hope in that members of the faithful persevere with the practice of the faith, secularisation, disaffection and COVID-19 notwithstanding, and are living their commitment to love of neighbour in myriad ways. - 66.
+There are many signs of hope in that members of the faithful persevere with the practice of the to love of neighbour in myriad ways. - 66.
 Christ's invitation into deeper communion with the Trinity calls us to forge new paths.
 Moving toward a "civilization of love" with Christ as our abiding hope, the Church can inspire within our nation "greater creativity and enthusiasm in resolving the world's problems".
-Emerging initiatives in the Catholic community are exploring more missionary approaches within the families, parishes,
+Emerging initiatives approach to caring for our environment cannot be separated from the way we care for each other, in the Catholic community are exploring more missionary approaches within the families, parishes,